czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - How will you communicate with your users?
 - Where will your users report issues?
 - What needs do you anticipate from your users?
 How can you set them up for success?
-- How will you track whether an issue gets resolved in a a timely manner?
+- How will you track whether an issue gets resolved promptly?
 - What resources are available to help you when you need help?
 - When should you ask for technical assistance from 2i2c?
 - How much time can you commit to support activities?